Southeast Japanese Language School

 - Saturday mornings: 8:45 AM to 12:15 noon

-- Membership to the community center is required for all families.
+- Participant dues to the community center is required for all families.

 - Membership to the community center entitles all family members to participate in any organization.

-- Membership is open to anyone regardless or race or religion.
+- Participation is open to anyone regardless or race or religion.